The Face of Fu Manchu: Production

+Development

-Producer Harry Alan Towers said he decided that "the time was ripe for Fu Manchu.
+The film was the idea of producer Harry Alan Towers, who said he decided that "the time was ripe for Fu Manchu.
 It has all the ingredients of Sherlock Holmes plus a touch of the Kaiser's Yellow Peril.
 I bet more people have heard of Fu Manchu than Mao Tse-Tung.
 And anyway these days you couldn't have a better nationality for a villain."

+Sax Rohmer had died in 1959 and Towers bought the film rights for Fu Manchu off Rohmer's widow for a reported $70,000.
+Towers called Fu Manch "the best damn villain ever created."
+(In 1963 MGM reported it had hired Charles Beamont to write The Mask of Fu Manchu for producer Henry Weinstein but the film was never made.

-He said his intention from the beginning was to make "four of (sic) five of these" but denied the films were made to cash in on the James Bond craze:
+Towers said his intention from the beginning was to make "four or five of these" but denied the films were made to cash in on the James Bond craze:

 No relationship.
 Action, adventure, open-air, escapism – yes – but nothing to do with Bond-ism – Fu Manchu's atmosphere is a kind of timeless Never Never land.
 Bond is gimmicky and with-it.

+Sax Rohmer's widow said "poor old Ian Fleming pinched Fu Manchu for Dr No and claimed she even asked Fleming to ghost write some new Fu Manchu books but the author declined.

 Towers decided to make it a period film (it is set in 1912) because it "adds to the plausibility".
-The film was shot on location in the Republic of Ireland, with Towers commenting: